physiopy/physiopy.github.io/docs/community/contributor-guide.md

 Before approving and/or merging PRs, be sure that:

 - All the tests in CircleCI/Azure pass without errors.
 - Prefereably, codecov checks pass as well.
-If they don\'t, discuss what to do.
+If they don't, discuss what to do.
 - The title describes the content of the PR clearly enough to be meaningful on its own - remember that it will appear in the version